jofas/blog/content/003-mongodump-archive-to-json/index.md

 sh mongodump_to_json.sh -a foo.dump --db my_database --collection my_collection_2 -o my_collection_2.json
 ```

-Not a proper CLI ready for major distribution, but good enough for me.
+Not a proper CLI ready for major distribution, but good enough for myself.